RediSearch/RediSearch/docs/docs/Development.md

     Notes on debugging, testing and documentation
 ---

-# Developing RediSearch
+# Developing Search and Query

-Developing RediSearch involves setting up the development environment (which can be either Linux-based or macOS-based), building RediSearch, running tests and benchmarks, and debugging both the RediSearch module and its tests.
+Developing Search and Query involves setting up the development environment (which can be either Linux-based or macOS-based), building the module, running tests and benchmarks, and debugging both the module and its tests.

 ## Cloning the git repository
-By invoking the following command, RediSearch module and its submodules are cloned:
+By invoking the following command, the Search and Query module and its submodules are cloned:
 ```sh
 git clone --recursive https://github.com/RediSearch/RediSearch.git
 ```